Robert-96/dezmereanrobert.com/content/posts/app-insights-for-hugo/index.md

 ## Conclusion

-By following these steps, you can successfully integrate Azure Application Insights into your Hugo static website and deploy it using GitHub Actions.
-This setup will provide you with valuable insights into user behaviour, performance metrics, and overall site usage, helping you optimize your website for a better user experience.
+By following these steps, you can successfully integrate Azure Application Insights into your Hugo static site and deploy it using GitHub Actions.
+This setup will provide you with valuable insights into user behaviour, performance metrics, and overall site usage, helping you optimize your site for a better user experience.